Top 10 DaaS Providers in 2026: Compared and How to Choose the Right One

 Windows 365 is Microsoft’s answer to DaaS simplicity.
 Unlike AVD, it is a fixed-price SaaS product where every user gets a dedicated Cloud PC at a predictable monthly fee.
 There is no consumption billing, no Azure management plane to configure, and no virtualization expertise required.

-- Flat per-user monthly pricing — no billing surprises from idle compute or storage overages.
+- Flat per-user monthly pricing, with no billing surprises from idle compute or storage overages.

 - Streams a full Windows 11 experience directly to any browser-capable device.

-- Managed entirely by Microsoft — zero infrastructure management for IT teams.
+- Managed entirely by Microsoft, with zero infrastructure management for IT teams.

 - HIPAA-ready and tightly integrated with Microsoft 365, Intune, and Defender.